kareemAboelatta/Music-app/README.md

 Mazika is crafted with a focus on leveraging Exo Player's capabilities for seamless music streaming.
 Designed with simplicity and efficiency in mind, it utilizes Firebase for backend operations.

 ## ⭐ Show Your Support
-If you're enjoying Mazika and appreciate the innovative features it offers, please consider giving us a ⭐ on GitHub to show your support.
+If you're enjoying Mazika and appreciate the innovative features it offers, please consider giving us a ⭐ on GitHub to show your support or follow me.
 Your stars inspire us to keep improving and make Mazika even better!

 ---